MohamedSabith97/Functional-Doc_HRM/New_Format.md

    - _Escaped,_
    - _Deport,_
    - _Transfered,_
-   - _Left not Return,_
+   - _Left Not Return,_
    - _Dead._

    **5- Settlement Paid by,**

-     Settlement is optional to receive from either-
+     Settlement is optional to receive-

    - _ARCO_ -
    - _Customer_ -